Almyk/Medivia-VIP-List/README.md

 - Categorize players, enemy/friend
 - Online lists for the servers
 - Highscores
-- Be able to change update frequency in settings
-- Disable notifications in settings
 - Turn notifications on/off for individual players
 - Click on player for detailed view